Apostrophes | Definition, Guide, Rules & Examples

 When multiple nouns jointly own one noun, an apostrophe is added after the last noun only.

-In these examples, the same love is possessed by both Frida and Diego, and the same paper was written collectively by McDonald, Ferriss and Bane.
+In these examples, the same love is possessed by both Frida and Diego, and the same research paper was written collectively by McDonald, Ferriss and Bane.

 When multiple nouns individually own other nouns, however, add an apostrophe after all of the owning nouns.